Simple, Fun Straw Craft – DIY Straw Bracelets – Jewelry for Kids!

 Make Bracelets with Straws & A Pencil Sharpener

 My kids love to make jewelry, but jewelry making supplies can add up quickly.
 When I want a simple and really budget friendly jewelry making project for the kids, I pull out the straws and pencil sharpener and let then make these really cute DIY straw bracelets out of drinking straws.
-They love it, and I love that there are no big messes that come along with this project.
+This straw craft is so simple, yet they love it, and I love that there are no big messes that come along with this project.
 I have also been able to find all of the supplies I need at the Dollar Store for just a few dollars.
 This is a great one to bring out for the kids to do with their friends too.
 We live in a neighborhood, and I will let the girls invite all their friends over and sit out on the trampoline making straw bracelets.
 Its a really affordable way to keep them entertained, and did I mention no big messes yet!

 My girls love to do crafts.
 They have become slime experts, love to make stress balls and diy fidget spinners too.
 This is their new activity to keep them busy this summer, and because its so affordable I thought some of you might want to share it with your kids too.
 Because I can get most of the supplies at the dollar store, its one that is great to do when they have friends over.

 Here is what you will need for to make the DIY Straw Bracelets:

 - Straws (you can use paper or plastic ones – my kids prefer the paper because you can find so many pretty designs)